Health Equity

 Women-Inspired Strategies for Healthcare

-Duke-Margolis is equipping future health leaders with the tools and knowledge to assess and address systemic, root causes of health inequity; apply health equity principles to research, program and policy design; and develop policies that advance health equity.
-Key topics include: foundational knowledge of health equity, applying health equity principles to research design, policy development, and advocacy to advance evidence-based health equity policy, and building interpersonal and technical skills to address systemic root causes of health inequities.
+Duke-Margolis is equipping future health leaders with the tools and knowledge to assess and address systemic, root causes of health inequity; apply health principles to research, program and policy design; and develop policies that advance improved health care for all.
+Key topics include: applying health care improvement principles to research design, policy development, and advocacy to advance evidence-based health policy, and building interpersonal and technical skills to address systemic root causes of health disparities.

 Learn More